 Anchorsholme Coast Protection Scheme begins the early stages in 2026, with site works for a vital sea defence project now underway.
-Work started on 26 January 2026, beginning with the establishment of construction compounds.
+Work to construct the compound began on 26 January 2026.

 Anchorsholme Coast Protection Scheme 2026

-The scheme will protect over 5,000 properties from coastal erosion and flooding, ensuring that homes and businesses remain safeguarded for years to come.
+The scheme will protect over 5,000 properties from flooding and help save the sandy beach from coastal erosion, ensuring that homes and businesses remain safeguarded for years to come.

-Five rock groynes will be constructed on the beach at Anchorsholme, along with a rock revetment installed on top of the existing sloped seawall.
+Five rock groynes are to be constructed on Anchorsholme beach.
+Plus a rock revetment installed on top of the existing sloped seawall.
 The rock revetment will strengthen and stabilise the seawall, with the rocks helping to reduce wave force during storms.

 The rock groynes will help address the ongoing lowering of sand levels on the beach (below).
 At times, this has led to the underlying clay becoming exposed.
 Once this erodes, the beach is lost forever.
 The groynes will trap sand and raise beach levels, absorbing wave energy and reducing the risk of flooding.